oss-slu/oss.slu.github.io/docs/project_meltshiny/about.md

 **Access the Web App**: Open the MeltShiny web app on any modern browser.

-**Upload Your Data**: Use the "Upload Data" section to upload files in .xlsx format.
+**Upload Your Data**: Use the "Upload Data" section to upload files in .csv format.

 **Visualize Results**: Customize and generate graphs in the "Visualize Data" section to explore melting curves and other data.